markrad/Azure-Embedded-IoT-C-Sample/README.md

 - MQTT Library: [MQTT-C](https://github.com/LiamBindle/MQTT-C).
 However, please note that I have an outstanding pull request against that repository to include support for BearSSL.
 Currently it uses my [fork](https://github.com/markrad/MQTT-C).

 ## Building
 This code is currently only designed to run on Linux.
+Briefly you will need to:

-1. Download BearSSL, make and install.
+1. Clone BearSSL, make and copy libbearssl.a and all the headers to a known location.
-2. Clone MQTT-C and build.
-Remember where the binaries are because you'll need to hack the CMakeLists.txt to pick it up during the link.
+2. Clone MQTT-C, cmake, make and copy libmqttc.a and all the headers to a known location.
+3. Clone the Azure SDK for C, cmake, make and copy libraries and headers to a known location
 3. Clone this sample and do a typically cmake build.

+For more detailed build instructions, I have encapsulated this entire process in the dockerfile contained within.
+This will build all of everything above and can be used as is or as a guide to complete the steps at your console.
 ## Running the Application
 You will need to provide at least two and optionally three environment variables in order to run the application.
 These are:
 - **AZ_IOT_CONNECTION_STRING** The connection string for the device you wish to connect